 Competing with the variety of BC’s black market is no mean feat, with illegal dispensaries and delivery services offering hundreds of products and dozens of strains each.
 Depending on their inclination, consumers can source pre-rolled joints, concentrates, vapes and edibles, an ounce for under $100 or ‘premium’ flower for $14 a gram and more.

-The LDB reports that it is ‘engaged’ with over 35 licensed producers to offer more than 150 products online.
-The LDB claim that their agreements secure a ‘volume, variety and quality’ of legal products for the province : How consumers feel these measure up to the current black market offerings - and the many thousands of legal products available in US states like Colorado and Washington - once the novelty of legalization wears off remains to be seen.
+The LDB reports that it is ‘engaged’ with dozens licensed producers to offer more than 150 products online.
+The LDB claim that their agreements secure a ‘volume, variety and quality’ of legal products for the province : How consumers feel these measure up to black market offerings - and the many thousands of legal products available in US states like Colorado and Washington - once the novelty of legalization wears off remains to be seen.

 The provincial governments also decide through which channels consumers can access legal cannabis.
 Here, too, BC’s legal market may struggle to compete with the flexibility and convenience of black market offerings.